 Organization and Research

-An effective job search is an organized job search.
+An organized job search is an effective job search.

 - Generate a target list of at least 20 employers in your chosen geographic region.

 - Create a separate binder for each type of employer (e.g., one binder for law firms, another for government agencies and a third for international organizations).

 - Each time you take any action regarding your job search, take careful notes and document the action taken.
 When things become hectic later on, this will keep your information organized.
 Keep copies of all correspondence with each employer, including e-mail.

 - Identify upcoming deadlines for each employer and create a timeline for yourself.